 - Con: Initial and ongoing financial investment, talent shortage, and slow to market

 Hybrid Ownership: You can employ a SOCaaS effectively, outsourcing the platform, software and most of the infrastructure while using your own employee resources.

 - Pro: Limited CAPEX and faster to market

 - Con: Talent shortage, significantly reduced selling, general and administrative (SG&A) and training expenses, shared control

-Outsource Model: You can completely outsource the SOC and even white-label the product and resources.
+Outsource Model: You can completely outsource the SOC and white-label the product and resources.